djlad/gotainer/README.md

 }
 ```
 ### Requesting Dependencies
-In a struct's constructor, request all the dependencies it needs from the container.
+In a struct's constructor, take the container and request all the dependencies it needs from the container.
 In this example, I'll have Client depend on a Transport interface.
+You can now change Client's dependencies without changing any other files.
 ```
 type Client struct {
 	transport Transport